 braai – barbecue

-tjops n boerie – red meat sacrificed over an open flame
+tjops n boerie – red meat sacrificed over an open fire

 boep – stomach; paunch

 ‘Twas at 4 Hillside that a knock came at the front door.
 We knew it was a stranger as no-one knocked at the front door.
-Actually, no one knocked, you just walked into the kitchen door.
+Actually, no one knocked, you just walked into the open kitchen door.

 It was a pink-faced balding chap and he asked for Peter Swanepoel.

 We found out later from Madeleine what had transpired: A pink-faced balding chap walked into the School of Optometry and enquired at reception: Who’s your BEST optometrist?
 When Madeleine asked Um, Why? he said I want to employ your best final year optom student.
-Stifling a grin Madeleine said, Actually most of them already have jobs, they’re nearly finished their exams.
+Stifling a grin, Madeleine said politely, Actually most of them already have jobs, they’re nearly finished their exams.
 Oh, said the pink-faced balding chap, So who hasn’t got a job yet?

-The rumour that he then went on to ask OK, then who’s your WORST student? is just that: A vicious rumour.
+The rumour that he then went on to ask Oh.
+OK, then who’s your WORST student? is just that: A vicious rumour.